kndndrj/nvim-dbee/ARCHITECTURE.md

 Description:

-- The "dbee" package consists of 2 major functional packages, 1 tiles (ui) package and the other handler (core) package.
+- The "dbee" package consists of 2 major functional packages, ui and handler (core).

   - `handler` or core package is a wrapper around the go backend handler.
 The only extra thing lua handler does on top is information about sources.
-  - `tiles` or ui package consists of the following packages:
+  - `ui` package consists of the following packages:
     - `Drawer` represents the tree view.
 It uses the handler and editor to provide the view of connections and notes.
     - `Editor` represents the notepad view.
 It manages notes per namespace